D. Shawn Parker, MD, FACS

 Years of Experience

 Some practices have optometrists on staff to perform the pre-operative exam, take your measurements, create your treatment plan, and conduct the post-operative care.
 Make sure the surgeon is well-established with the practice and is involved with your care from start to finish.
 Sometimes, a practice hires an outside surgeon using a “roll on / roll off” or portable laser for the day to perform their procedures and you may not even meet him or her until the day of your LASIK eye surgery.
 Be aware if a practice is advertising “combined” years of experience.
-Confirm the number of years the surgeon been performing LASIK, not the practice as a whole.
+Confirm the number of years the your surgeon has been performing LASIK, not the practice as a whole.

 Dr. Parker's Experience